-CBD Oil Legality: Is CBD Legal in the UK?
+CBD Legality: Is CBD Oil Legal in the UK?

-The reason for this is simple, these strains are very low in THC, whereas CBD from other sources can be less predictable in it’s THC content.
+The reason for this is simple, these strains are very low in THC, whereas CBD from other sources can be less predictable in terms of its THC content.

-The answer to the question, “is CBD legal in the UK” then, is yes, with the caveat that no CBD product is allowed to contain more than 0.2% THC content – a small enough amount that any psychoactive effects will be unnoticeable, beyond some mild drowsiness.
+The answer to the question, “is CBD oil legal in the UK” then, is yes, with the caveat that no CBD product is allowed to contain more than 0.2% THC content – a small enough amount that any psychoactive effects will be unnoticeable, beyond some mild drowsiness.

 Sativex, the trademark name of a UK-approved treatment for multiple sclerosis, is the one exception to this rule, containing a 50-50 split of THC and CBD, although this is only prescribed in very rare circumstances.